mas-4/minimalpairs/README.md

 This went off without a hitch.

 The next step is to get all of the audio files.
-They are conveniently labelled with esoteric id names, which will help in identifying them when I convert them into anki, but for $12 (at six months) I have a 500 requests per day rate limit.
+For $12 (at six months) I have a 500 requests per day rate limit.
 What's worse is that each audio file's time to be downloaded is limited to two hours (they're one time links, I guess).
 And, finally, each audio file download also counts toward my requests.
 There are 3792 pairs, which is 7584 words, and for any word there may be 4-5 pronunciations.
-If we average at 3 that's 22,752 downloads, which does not include the requests to get the files (which will require 7,584 requests), which ends up being 30,336 requests.
+If we average at 3 that's 22,752 downloads, which does not include the requests to get the indexes of files per word (which will require 7,584 requests), which ends up being 30,336 requests.
 That will take me 2 months to download.

-I'm going to restart, and create a list of only the minimal pairs I care about (since I know the difference between n and m).
+I'm going to restart, and create a list of only the minimal pairs I care about (since I know the difference between n and m, for instance).

 It's starting to feel like I would have been better off just scraping like a jerk than buying the api.